jitinjami/jitinjami/README.md

 - 👋 Hi, I’m @jitinjami
-- 👀 I’m interested in learning the mathematics behind Machine Learning and Deep Learning algorithms
+- 👀 I’m interested in my final semester of my graduate double degree program at FAU (Erlangen) and USI(Lugano)
-- 🌱 I’m currently learning how to do basic exploratory data analysis
+- 🌱 I’m currently learning how to predict Locational Margin Pricing for a given electricity grid.
-- 💞️ I’m looking to collaborate on any basic exploratory data analysis projects that I can use to improve my programming skills
-- 📫 How to reach me: jitin.jami@fau.de
+- 📫 How to reach me: jitin.jami@fau.de, jitin.jami@usi.ch

 <!---
 jitinjami/jitinjami is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.